-Our school survey data shows that 95% of our students felt connected this year.
-This +5 points over our expected outcome.
+Our school survey data shows that 98% of our students felt connected this year.
+This is the same as last year and is over our expected outcome.
 This is an important metric for us, and we expect to be higher each year.
 Face-to-face interaction with a caring adult will help students feel connected.
-Additionally, 100% of the students surveyed said that they feel safe at school.
+Additionally, 99% of the students surveyed said that they feel safe at school.

-It is very important to us to ensure that we are doing everything possible to provide students with time and attention to support them during their time with us.
-Teachers also reported that 98% are feeling safe and 100% feel connected to the school.
+It is very important to us to ensure that we are doing everything possible to provide students with the time and attention to support them during their time with us.
+Teachers also reported that 98% feel safe and 98% feel connected to the school.
 We have high expectations for school safety and connection, and we intend to continue to improve our school connectedness.

-Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had +20% parents participate in our school activities and our PAC and ELAC meetings were regularly attended.
-On the school survey, 84% said that they feel encouraged to participate this year, which is a +4 point increase from the previous year.
+Parents are encouraged to participate in their students' education as well as school activities, events, and celebrations.
+This year, we had twice as many parents participate in our PAC and ELAC meetings.
+On the school survey, 98% said that they feel encouraged to participate this year, which is a +14 point increase from the previous year.